Commercial Driver License (CDL) Frequently Asked Question

 12. Most medical certificates are issued for a period of 2 years.
 Why is my medical certificate only good for 1 year or less?

-Your medical certificate expiration date is determined by your DOT approved physician.
+Your medical certificate expiration date is determined by a certified medical examiner.

-If you do not find the answer to your question listed here within our FAQ's, you can always contact our Customer Service Center for assistance.
+If you do not find the answer to your question, you can always contact our Customer Service Center for assistance.